03 July 2017

-It was Friday, a pleasant summer evening in London, and I was one of a small audience who had chosen to spend it in a dark auditorium at the Royal Institution listening to Professor Doudna.
-Here at BioNews, we have been closely following the latest developments in genome editing through CRISPR: covering updates about trials, regulatory debates, and patent disputes.
-I was keen to hear what Professor Doudna really thought...
+It was Friday, a pleasant summer evening in London, and I was one of a small audience who had chosen to spend it in a dark auditorium at the Royal Institution to see Professor Doudna in person.
+Here at BioNews, we have been closely following the latest developments in genome editing through CRISPR: covering updates about trials, regulatory debates, and patent disputes, and I was keen to hear what Professor Doudna really thought about all this...

 CRISPR, said Professor Doudna, came at a time when there was a hunger to manipulate genomes with greater specificity.
 She explained how CRISPR is derived from the bacteria's adaptive immune system.
-Although it was being studied by 'a few labs around the world', she said, her work came about when a geobiologist at UC, Professor Jill Banfield, brought Doudna's attention to CRISPR DNA sequences found in bacterial species.
+Although it was being studied by 'a few labs around the world', her role began when a geobiologist at UC, Professor Jill Banfield, brought Doudna's attention to CRISPR DNA sequences found in bacterial species.

 Professor Doudna acknowledges papers existed which suggested the purpose of these bacterial sequences, but no one had done an experiment yet.
-'I was just fortunate that I had smart people who were thinking of me, and reaching out,' she said.
+'I was just fortunate that I had smart people who were thinking of me, and reaching out,' she said modestly.

-Professor Doudna frequently championed the importance of collaboration in science and Rutherford praised her book, for giving 'a very accurate account of academic life' and its constant stream of communication and conferences.
-This idea felt at odds with the current patent dispute – essentially, who worked out how to use CRISPR in animals first and who deserves that commercial credit.
+Throughout the talk she frequently championed the importance of collaboration in science.
+Rutherford also praised her book for giving 'a very accurate account of academic life' and its constant stream of communication and conferences.
+This idea felt at odds with the current patent dispute, which essentially boils down to who worked out how to use CRISPR in animals 'first', and who deserves that commercial credit.
 Professor Doudna's next response addressed my silent query.

 'When [the 2012 paper] was published, I knew people would immediately understand,' she said, meaning that scientists would understand that the technology could be applied to different systems, allowing precise editing.
 And they did – in human cells, yeast, plants...

 But it was a 'mindblowing' paper describing the editing and implantation of a monkey embryo in China, brought to her attention by a reporter, which stirred her into action.
-Her initial thought – that these debates should be left to bioethicists, not scientists –seemed odd to me.
-Now, she felt the technology was rushing ahead too fast: she had to get involved in influencing its regulation and educating the public about CRISPR, even if doing so would ostracise her in the science world.
+Her initial thought – that these debates should be left to bioethicists, not scientists – sounded odd to me.
+Would an expert in a new scientific technology really be so happy to step aside from debates on its use?
+But as Professor Doudna began to perceive the technology as rushing ahead too fast: she felt she had to get involved in the matter of its regulation, and the education of the public about CRISPR.
+Even if doing so would ostracise her in the science world.

 Dr Rutherford and Professor Doudna discussed the legacy of gene therapy: a technology which like CRISPR had presented huge possibilities, but had been derailed by difficulties in developing safe clinical applications and even deaths in clinical trials (see BioNews 028).
 Although she has called for a moratorium on germline editing (see BioNews 795), she believes there will be a point in the future where it will be unethical not to use CRISPR to remove diseases from embryos.